MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 We tried to change the background behind the nuts to add more variations but also to increase intra-class diversity.
 We wanted to avoid that the model learns only the background to determine the type of nut in the picture.
-We used the same backgrounds for each nut so the main difficulty of the model will be to find the features that will help it differentiate the nuts.
+We used the same kind of backgrounds for each nut so the main difficulty of the model will be to find the features that will help it differentiate the nuts.
 We hoped it would concentrate on the details of the nut.